ThomasMertes/seed7/src/read_me.txt

                      be appended.
 E.g.: 2>myFile.

   FTELL_SUCCEEDS_FOR_PIPE: The ftell() function should return -1
-                           when it is called with a pipe (since a pipe is not seekable).
-This macro is TRUE when ftell() succeeds for pipes
+                           if it is called with a pipe (since a pipe is not seekable).
+This macro is TRUE if ftell() succeeds for pipes
                            (it does not return -1).
 In this case the function improved_ftell is used
-                           which returns -1 when the check with fstat() does not verify that the
+                           which returns -1 if the check with fstat() does not verify that the
                            parameter is a regular file.

-  FSEEK_SUCCEEDS_FOR_STDIN: TRUE, when fseek(stdin, 0,  SEEK_SET)
+  FSEEK_SUCCEEDS_FOR_STDIN: TRUE if fseek(stdin, 0,  SEEK_SET)
                             succeeds (stdin is not redirected).

-  FOPEN_OPENS_DIRECTORIES: TRUE, when fopen() is able to open
+  FOPEN_OPENS_DIRECTORIES: TRUE if fopen() is able to open
                            directories (it does not return NULL).

-  FWRITE_WRONG_FOR_READ_ONLY_FILES: TRUE, when fwrite() to a
+  FWRITE_WRONG_FOR_READ_ONLY_FILES: TRUE if fwrite() to a
                                     read only file succeeds (it
                                     does not return 0).

-  REMOVE_FAILS_FOR_EMPTY_DIRS: TRUE, when remove() cannot remove
+  REMOVE_FAILS_FOR_EMPTY_DIRS: TRUE if remove() cannot remove
                                an empty directory (it does not
                                return 0).

   HOME_DIR_ENV_VAR: Name of the environment variable that contains
                     the path of the home directory.

-  INCLUDE_SYS_UTIME: Defined when utime() respectively _wutime()
+  INCLUDE_SYS_UTIME: Defined if utime() respectively _wutime()
                      is defined in <sys/utime.h>.

-  USE_ALTERNATE_UTIME: Defined when utime() is not able to change
+  USE_ALTERNATE_UTIME: Defined if utime() is not able to change
                        the access and modification times of a directory (utime() does not return 0 and errno has the value EACCES).

   RSHIFT_DOES_SIGN_EXTEND: The C standard specifies that the
                            right shift of signed integers is
-                           implementation defined, when the
+                           implementation defined, if the
                            shifted values are negative.
-The macro
+The
-                           is TRUE when the sign of negative signed integers is preserved with a
+                           macro is TRUE if the sign of negative signed integers is preserved with a
                            right shift ( -1 >> 1 == -1 ).

-  TWOS_COMPLEMENT_INTTYPE: TRUE, when signed integers are
+  TWOS_COMPLEMENT_INTTYPE: TRUE if signed integers are
                            represented as twos complement
                            numbers.
 This allows some simplified
                            range checks in compiled programs.
-                           This macro is defined when
+                           This macro is defined if
                            ~(-1) == 0 holds.

-  ONES_COMPLEMENT_INTTYPE: TRUE, when signed integers are
+  ONES_COMPLEMENT_INTTYPE: TRUE if signed integers are
                            represented as ones complement
                            numbers.
 This macro is currently
                            not used.

-  LITTLE_ENDIAN_INTTYPE: TRUE, when the byte ordering of
+  LITTLE_ENDIAN_INTTYPE: TRUE if the byte ordering of
                          integers is little endian.

-  BIG_ENDIAN_INTTYPE: TRUE, when the byte ordering of integers
+  BIG_ENDIAN_INTTYPE: TRUE if the byte ordering of integers
                       is big endian.

   MALLOC_ALIGNMENT: Contains the number of zero bits (counting